chriskrycho/v4.chriskrycho.com/content/typing-your-ember/ts-ember-update-part-2.md

 }
 ```

 This *does* have a performance cost, which will be negligible in the ordinary case but pretty nasty if you're rendering hundreds to thousands of these items onto the page.
-You can use this workaround for these as well as for any other properties which need to be prototypal (more on *that* in the next post as well):
+You can use this workaround for these as well as for any other properties which need to be prototypal (more on *that* in the next post as well):[^getters]

 ```typescript
 export default class MyComponent extends Component.extend({